andrewGhazi/malacoda/README.md

     build_vignettes = TRUE)`)

-  - Each function in the package has an associated help page that can be accessed from R, for example `?fit_mpra_model`.
+  - Each function in the package has an associated help page that can be accessed from R, for example `?fit_mpra_model` .
 These are generally quite detailed.

   - You can see a list of the data objects included with the package using the command `data(package = 'malacoda')`.
 You can then access the description of each data object as you would the help documentation e.g. `?umpra_example` .

+  - A pdf manual containing all documentation for all exported functions can be built during package installation by setting `build_manual = TRUE` as an argument to `install_github`.

   - Don’t hesitate to open an issue on this Github repository or send me a direct message if things don’t work how you expect.
 Even if the